josharnoldjosh/josharnoldjosh.github.io/_posts/2017-06-14-ai-explained-part1.markdown

 **Nonlinearity**

 In our previous example, I showed how the releationship within the data was a line of best fit.
-Another challenge in machine learning is the relationships between the data is not always linear.
+Another challenge in machine learning is the relationships within the data are not always linear.

-This means, relationships in our data will start to look like this:
+This means relationships in our data will start to look like this:

 ![](https://i.imgur.com/NWuRbOZ.png)

 Yeah, weird lines everywhere.

+If we combine non-linear relationships with multiple dimensions, we get something like this: